wavestone-cdt/caldera-opcua/README.md

 ## Purpose & Motivation

 * **Extend Caldera’s Native Capabilities:** Caldera does not currently support OPC‑UA, a common protocol in Industrial Control Systems (ICS).
-This plugin fills that gap. ([GitHub][1])
+This plugin fills that gap.
-* **Community Contribution:** As Caldera is open-source, community feedback and contributions are crucial.
-This plugin supports both internal and broader community needs.

 ---